ppy/osu-wiki/news/2026/2026-02-14-lelas-tech-cup-3-registrations-now-open.md

     </video>
 </div>

-**[Lela's Tech Cup](https://osu.ppy.sh/community/forums/topics/2179445)**, or LTC for short, is a tournament that has has evolved in parallel to the ever-expanding tech skill sets.
-With no rank gates and no registrations bound by numbers, osu! players from the world's every corner are free to wander in and let their abilities shine.
+**[Lela's Tech Cup](https://osu.ppy.sh/community/forums/topics/2179445)**, or LTC for short, is a tournament series that has has evolved in parallel to the ever-expanding tech skill sets.
+With no rank gates and no registrations bound by numbers, osu! players from every corner of the world are free to wander in and let their abilities shine.

-**[Last year](https://osu.ppy.sh/community/forums/topics/2054146)**, our poolers challenged themselves to build mappools entirely using unique creators for each selection, designed to showcase just how much talent exists in the osu! mapping community.
+[Last year](https://osu.ppy.sh/community/forums/topics/2054146), our poolers challenged themselves to build mappools entirely using unique creators for each selection, designed to showcase just how much talent exists in the osu! mapping community.
 The result was a set of maps that felt unpredictable, surprising, and more reflective of osu! overall.

 *We invite you to step into LTC and let us show you just how deep tech mapping can go.*

 ## What's new?

 This LTC iteration expands the scope significantly beyond last year, with a much stronger focus on including a larger number of custom mappers than ever before.
-Creators representing a wide range of uncommon, style-driven approaches will be included, spanning from long established mappers who have been a part of the stylistic variety for years, to newer names that have recently gained recognition.
+Creators representing a wide range of uncommon, style-driven approaches will be included, spanning from long established mappers who have displayed a wide range of mapping styles over the years, to newer names that have recently gained recognition.

 The Grand Finals tiebreaker, serving as a centrepiece, stands as a symbolic moment, a culmination of ideas from LTC 1, 2 and now 3, merged into a single showcase of growth.
 We will have the same mappers collaborating — everyone from LTC 1 and 2 — who will reunite to bring this finale to life.